Framework

 What IAT is

-Integrative Attachment Therapy (IAT) is a structured clinical framework developed by Daniel P. Brown, Ph.D. — one of the world's foremost researchers and clinicians in attachment theory — and David Elliott, Ph.D.
-It is organized around a central insight: that most psychological suffering in adults traces back to disruptions in early attachment, and that the most effective path to lasting change is not analyzing those disruptions but systematically providing the experiences the attachment system needed and did not get.
+Integrative Attachment Therapy (IAT) is a structured clinical framework created by Daniel P. Brown, Ph.D., one of the world's foremost researchers and clinicians in attachment theory, and David Elliott, Ph.D.
+Following Dr. Brown's death, the work is carried forward by IAT.
+The model is organized around a central insight: that most psychological suffering in adults traces back to disruptions in early attachment, and that the most effective path to lasting change is not analyzing those disruptions but systematically providing the experiences the attachment system needed and did not get.

 IAT is not a single technique.
-It is an integrated model that draws on attachment research, developmental neuroscience, mindfulness-based approaches, and somatic therapy to address the full range of insecure attachment presentations — anxious, avoidant, disorganized, and complex traumatic.
-The model is sometimes called the Three Pillars framework, reflecting its three foundational components: establishing a secure base, applying the best-interest-of-the-child principle, and delivering the Ideal Parent Figure (IPF) protocol.
+It is an integrated model that draws on attachment research, developmental neuroscience, mindfulness-based approaches, and somatic therapy to address the full range of insecure attachment presentations: anxious, avoidant, disorganized, and complex traumatic.
+The model is organized as the Three Pillars framework, reflecting its three foundational components: Collaboration, Metacognition, and the Ideal Parent Figure (IPF) Imagery protocol.

 The Three Pillars